aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/tutorial-manual-partitioning.md

 # Tutorial: Manual partitioning in a Jupyter notebook

+## Introduction
+Currently AWS Neuron SDK's PyTorch operator support is limited.
+If your PyTorch model contains operators that are not yet supported, you may still run the model's most computationally expensive part on Inferentia, and run other operators with regular PyTorch kernels.
+This guide shows an example on how to generate a PyTorch deployable format (TorchScript) that is consisted of both AWS Neuron accelerated operators and regular PyTorch operators.

 ## Steps Overview:

 1. Launch an EC2 compilation instance running the DLAMI (recommended instance: c5.4xlarge or stronger)